nocobase/nocobase/docs/en-US/api/database/operators.md

 ### `$dateNotBefore`

-Check if the date field value is not before a certain value, i.e. equal to or greater than the one passed in.
+Check if the date field value is not before a certain value, i.e., equal to or greater than the one passed in.

 **Example**